-Windham & Windsor Housing Trust celebrated its new downtown development at 29 Flat St., otherwise known as the Snow Block, October 29 from 4 to 6 p.m.
-The new apartment building will create 23 new homes ranging from studio to two-bedroom apartments, with the goal of revitalizing a portion of the downtown area.
+Windham & Windsor Housing Trust celebrated its new downtown development at 29 Flat St., otherwise known as the Snow Block.
+The new apartment building creates 23 new homes ranging from studio to two-bedroom apartments, with the goal of revitalizing a portion of the downtown area.

-Youth Services will be celebrating the the four apartments dedication to its clients with an opportunity to have services available on site.
+Youth Services has four apartments dedicated to its clients with an opportunity to provide services on site.

 “We are delighted by our partnership with Youth Services at the Snow Block,” said Executive Director Elizabeth Bridgewater.
 “Young people often have the hardest time getting their first apartment and the Snow Block will provide a home and support at a critical point in a young person’s life to set them up for success now and in the future.